 What makes Kent School special?

-Mission Statement: The Kent School of Social Work addresses complex social problems through education, research and service to create a just and better world.
+Mission Statement: The Kent School of Social Work and Family Science addresses complex social problems through education, research and service to create a just and better world.

 - Rated the No.1 social work program in Kentucky by US News and World Report.